martinesmann/jenkins-ci-template/README.md

 5. Click the "MSBuild installations..." button
 6. Click “Add MSBuild”
 7. Give the new MSBuild configuration a name like "MSBuild-default".
-8. In the path field, insert the fully qualified path to "msbuild.exe"
+8. In the path field, insert the fully qualified path to `msbuild.exe`

  On my server the path is: `C:\Program Files (x86)\MSBuild\14.0\Bin\msbuild.exe`, but this can be different on your system.